python-pillow/Pillow/docs/handbook/concepts.rst

 The Python Imaging Library handles *raster images*; that is, rectangles of pixel data.

+.. _concept-bands:

 Bands
 -----

 An image can consist of one or more bands of data.
 The Python Imaging Library allows you to store several bands in a single image, provided they all have the same dimensions and depth.
+For example, a PNG image might have 'R', 'G', 'B', and 'A' bands for the red, green, blue, and alpha transparency values.
+Many operations act on each band separately, e.g., histograms.
+It is often useful to think of each pixel as having one value per band.

 To get the number and names of bands in an image, use the :py:meth:`~PIL.Image.Image.getbands` method.

 .. _concept-modes: